 How will scientists collaborate in this project and interact with other GHP groups?
 Is there a need of collaboration with other GEWEX panels or WCRP groups?
 If so, what mechanisms are foreseen?
 Will there be a website?
 Email list?
 Workshops?
 Is there a plan for an initial workshop?
 When?
 Where?

 The crosscut will develop a network of interested scientists from across GEWEX consisting initially of the Advisory group, representatives from the RHPs and relevant modelling experts.
-We will use this group to write a position paper on current practice of modelling human influences on the water cycle.
-We will use this paper as the basis of a Workshop, which will include a wider participation, in Autumn of 2015.
+Two review papers by Nazemi and Wheater on current practice of modelling human influences on the water cycle have been prepared as a precursor to this initiative.
+We will use these papers as the basis of a Workshop, which will include a wider participation, in Autumn of 2015, to define and coordinate a programme of research.
+This programme will aim to review and intercompare modelling schemes and define future data needs, where possible in conjunction with RHPs.
 Out of this we plan a paper or special issue.
 Beyond this we might consider a wider engagement with water resource practitioners and water policy experts.
+We also propose the development of a website to provide a unified forum for data and algorithm sharing and disseminating the simulation results.

-The cross cut will need to interact with other GEWEX project (GLASS and GDAP).
+The cross cut will need to interact with other GEWEX projects (GLASS and GDAP).
 At some point it will need to also interact with CLIVAR – to investigate further how managed rivers interact with the ocean.
 We will also need to work with other international groups, IGBP, GWSP, ISI-MIP, WMO etc.